samarth1011/task_management/README.md

-Have added readme in documents attached via mail
+Have added all steps in documents attached in mail